I tested 6 AI knowledge base chatbot platforms to find the best in 2026

 This is where an "AI knowledge base chatbot" can help.
 It’s not just another bot; it's a promise of 24/7, intelligent support that actually solves problems.
 But with so many companies jumping on the AI bandwagon, how do you figure out which tool is right for you?

-To cut through the marketing noise, I rolled up my sleeves and spent time with seven of the top platforms.
+To cut through the marketing noise, I rolled up my sleeves and spent time with six of the top platforms.
 I wanted to see for myself which ones deliver and which are just hype.
 This guide is the result of that deep dive, focused on what actually matters to a busy support team.

 What is an AI knowledge base chatbot?